This extension allows you to run your Boost.Test tests

 Diagnostic info appears in the Boost.Test Adapter Output channel.

-// Mandatory: Path to test executables.
-May be absolute or relative paths.
+// Mandatory: Path to a test executable.
+May be absolute or relative path.

 // Optional: The working directory for the test executables.

 // Mandatory: The name of a launch configuration that should be used

 // The 'program' and 'args' options of the given launch config will

 "debugConfig": "Test config",